laanwj/bitcoin-submittx/README.md

 - can be used for BTG by passing BTG nodes, and using the `btg-mainnet` network parameter.

+- can be used for BCX by passing BCX nodes, and using the `bcx-mainnet` network parameter.

 You can find nodes for the appropriate fork on [https://bitnodes.earn.com/](bitnodes), or by manually querying their DNS seed.

 TODOs and contribution ideas